 Microwave motion sensors operate in a different way that e.g. more commonly used passive infrared sensors.
 MW sensor sends out microwaves and analyzes the echo that comes back to the device.
-If movement changes the echo pattern the sensor will respond and switch the light on.
+If the movement changes the echo pattern the sensor will respond and switch the light on.

 Microwave sensors have a consistent capability of detecting movement over all temperatures.
 PIR sensors’ detection sensitiveness might vary depending on the temperature.
-In addition, Infrared sensors are vulnerable to dust and smoke and tend to have a shorter lifespan.
+In addition, infrared sensors are vulnerable to dust and smoke and tend to have a shorter lifespan.

 The lifetime of a microwave sensor is around 50.000 hours and our sensors are completely dust- and smoke-proof.